 This revision of Form 5405 can be used to claim the credit only in the following situations.

-• You are claiming the credit on your 2009 original or amended return for a home you purchased in 2010.
+You are claiming the credit on your 2010 original or amended return for a home you purchased in 2011. • You are claiming the credit on your 2011 original or amended return for a home you purchased in 2011.